trustgraph-ai/trustgraph/README.md

 - `embeddings-hf` - A service which analyses text and returns a vector embedding using one of the HuggingFace embeddings models.
 - `embeddings-ollama` - A service which analyses text and returns a vector embedding using an Ollama embeddings model.
 - `embeddings-vectorize` - Uses an embeddings service to get a vector embedding which is added to the processor payload.
-- `graph-rag` - A query service which applies a Graph RAG algorithm to provide a response to a text prompt.
+- `graph-rag` - A query service which applies a GraphRAG algorithm to provide a response to a text prompt.
 - `triples-write-cassandra` - Takes knowledge graph edges and writes them to a Cassandra store.
 - `triples-write-neo4j` - Takes knowledge graph edges and writes them to a Neo4j store.
 - `kg-extract-definitions` - knowledge extractor - examines text and produces graph edges. describing discovered terms and also their defintions.
 Definitions are derived using the input  documents.